voorhoede/lean-web-kit/src/client/components/lazy-tracking/readme.md

 ### Supported tracking scripts

-Currently only [hotjar](https://hotjar.com) is supported.
+Currently only [Hotjar](https://hotjar.com) is supported.
 Take a look at the separate module, it ought to be easy to write a similar module for other providers.

 ### Supressing recording of sensitive data

 In the `hotjar.js` provider the data attribute to obfuscate sensitive data is defined.
-For more info, take a look at the [hotjar documentation of this functionality](https://help.hotjar.com/hc/en-us/articles/115012439167-Suppressing-Text-in-Recordings)
+For more info, take a look at the [Hotjar documentation of this functionality](https://help.hotjar.com/hc/en-us/articles/115012439167-Suppressing-Text-in-Recordings)

 ### Lifecycle